demonich/Frequency-responses-of-demonich-s-audio-equipment/README.md

+DDISCLAIMER: first - all measurements are wrong (again), I'm going to redo everything. second - all measurements are provided for MY audio equipment and in 100% of cases will not reflect the situation for similar models of audio equipment either at your place or in stores.

 # Frequency responses of my audio equipment

 I am going to post here the frequency response curves of the audio devices available to me.